makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 She was half right.
 At first, it had been much easier.
 The fact of just how terrifying driving was --- there was doubtless some helpful exercise her therapist would come up with --- combined with the completely uncontrolled and uncontrollable nature of the office weighed her down and left her anxieties scrabbling for purchase.

-Home was where all the particulars lived, and so home housed all of her particular anxieties.
+Home was where all the particulars lived, however, and so home housed all of her particular anxieties.
 After a week of trying to work from the living room, Aiden helped her move her setup to the breakfast bar in the kitchen.
 It was a less-than-ideal solution, but, on bad days, she would at least be quick about checking the cabinets.

 Home is where her grooming kit was --- something Aiden made sure she never brought to the office.
 Picking and over-grooming was a problem, but one that could be solved eighty percent of the way by just not having access to grooming implements.
 Her claws were only so good, after all.